 A classic New Zealand Christmas and New year.
 My wife Kaaren’s three sisters and their families- twenty of us- in a woolshed in the windy Wairarapa.
-Days stretched out easily between beaches mountain bikes, frisbees, playing five fingers and birdwatching interspesed with barbecues, a little wine, lots of laughter, a fire roaring in a pot-belly stove kept the cool southerly at bay.
+Days stretched out easily between beaches mountain bikes, frisbees, playing five fingers and birdwatching... all interspesed with barbecues, a little wine, lots of laughter, a fire roaring in a pot-belly stove kept the cool southerly at bay.

 Alister and I were inculcating our sons Brian and Rohan into a New Zealnd rite of passage- the quintessential kiwi summer card game "500".
 No New Zealnad holiday is complete without a game or three of 500.
-Alister and I from games in gale lashed tents teetering on high passes over the years have some understanding of the strategy but what was clear to us was a mystery to our sons:
+From games in gale lashed tents teetering on high passes over the years Alister and I have some understanding of the strategy.
+But what was clear to us was a mystery to our sons:

 “Rohan, you did not need to trump that, we were going to win the trick anyway”

 ‘Brian, why did you play the 10 of spades?
 If you'd led a low heart I could have trumped”